Report a Claim

 Your vehicle will not be automatically removed from your policy.
 Please contact your agent or service representative located on your Policy Declarations page to update your policy.

-In this instance, you should first check to see to see if you have purchased GAP coverage with your insurance policy.
-GAP coverage covers the difference between Travelers’ final payment and the remaining principal left on your account, if an incident should occur.
-If you learn you owe more than the value of Travelers’ payment, ask your lien holder about payment options that will work best for you.
+In this instance, you should first check to see if you have purchased GAP coverage with your insurance policy.
+GAP coverage generally covers the difference between Travelers’ final payment and the remaining principal left on your account after a covered loss.
+If you learn you owe more than the amount you received from Travelers, ask your lien holder about payment options that will work best for you.

 What do I need to know about the vehicle title and/or transfer of ownership documents?

 All vehicle titles and vehicle title transfer processes vary according to state regulations.
 States typically will not accept any errors made when signing title documents.
 Even a small cross-out or scribble could interfere with the transfer process.
 You should always consult your Travelers Claim professional directly before signing your title or transfer of ownership documents.